-Ed Randall is the Founder and CEO of Fans for the Cure, a 501(c)(3) charity he started in 2003 to promote prostate cancer awareness, provide free PSA screenings, and focus on the importance of early detection in achieving best outcomes.
+Ed Randall is the Founder and Chief Advocacy Officer of Fans for the Cure, a 501(c)(3) organization he started in 2003 to promote prostate cancer awareness and focus on the importance of testing in achieving early detection and best outcomes.

-Since the start of the charity’s annual Baseball Road Trip in 2009, Fans for the Cure has conducted nearly 1,500 prostate cancer awareness days/nights at MLB and Minor League ballparks around the country.
-In cooperation with the teams’ healthcare partners and the charity’s network of physicians and hospitals, Fans for the Cure has provided over 5,000 PSA screenings as part of this program.
+Since the start of the charity’s annual Baseball Road Trip in 2007, Fans for the Cure has taken part in over 1,200 prostate cancer awareness days/nights at MLB and Minor League ballparks (and football stadiums and hockey arenas) throughout the country.
+In cooperation with the teams’ healthcare partners and the charity’s network of physicians and health professionals, Fans for the Cure has screened thousands of men as part of this initiative.

 In addition to his work with Fans for the Cure, Ed is completing his forty-eighth season in baseball broadcasting.
 He currently hosts Remember When with former Red Sox manager, Kevin Kennedy, on SiriusXM Channel 89.
 The author of three books about baseball, Ed’s most recent release is Baseball for the Utterly Confused, published by McGraw-Hill.